Kai Asakura: Rizin Fighting Federation

 His next fight was scheduled for Rizin 18 as a non-title bout against the Rizin bantamweight champion Kyoji Horiguchi.
 Asakura would feint Horiguchi backward and landed a big right hand as Horiguchi was blitzing in.
-Following up with knees and punches, Asakura was awarded a first round TKO win in a stunning upset over the champ.
+Following up with knees and punches, Asakura won the fight via knockout.

-Two months later he faced Ulka Sasaki during Rizin 19.
-Asakura would completely dominate Sasaki, stunning the veteran with a right hand, and following up with grounded knees and soccer kicks.
-This would earn him a TKO win, as Sasaki was unable to continue due to a broken jaw.
+Two months later he faced Ulka Sasaki at Rizin 19.
+Asakura dominated Sasaki, hitting the veteran with a right hand, and following up with grounded knees and soccer kicks and won the fight via technical knockout, as Sasaki was unable to continue due to a broken jaw.